orangejulius/blog/source/_posts/2014-08-25-FAA-ride-sharing.markdown

 And to their credit, both companies were proactive and reached out to the FAA hoping for clarification and a blessing.

-Pilots have been trying to cleverly skirt around these regulations forever ("okay, you fly me to New York for free, but then I'll buy that pen off you for $500") and the FAA has always stated clearly that there are no loopholes[2].
+Pilots have been trying to cleverly skirt around these regulations forever ("okay, you fly me to New York for free, but then I'll buy that pen off you for $500") and the FAA has always stated clearly that there are no loopholes{% fn %}.
 So when those of us in aviation who also follow the happenings of tech companies heard about Flytenow and Airpooler, many of us were hesitant to try it out.
 We all know the regulations (our flight instructors no doubt drilled it into our heads during our training), and there's no mistake that our license in on the line.